RitikRaushan95/Portfolio/README.md

 # Portfolio
-This is my Portfolio designed using HTML and CSS .
-It is also one of the tasks under "Bharat Intern".
+This is my Portfolio, designed using HTML and CSS .
+It's also one of the tasks under "Bharat Intern".
+I had to complete two task so I opted "Portfolio" and "Netflix" .
+Visit the link through https://ritikraushan95.github.io/Portfolio/